All Products

 checkTableMeta

-Specifies whether to check the structure of the table when you add the rows to be queried.
+Specifies whether to check the schema of the table when you add the primary key values of the rows that you want to query.
 Default value: true.

 bucketCount

-The number of cache buckets in the memory of the reader.
+The number of cache buckets in the memory of the TableStoreReader.
 Default value: 4.

 bufferSize